Review of Related Literature: Format, Example, & How to Make RRL

 • Overview of theories.
 You can summarize critical theories and concepts to help your reader understand the topic better.

 • Discussion of the gap.
-If you identified a research gap in the reviewed literature, your conclusion could explain why that gap is significant.
+If you identified a research gap in the sources, your conclusion could explain why that gap is significant.

-Check out a conclusion example that discusses a research gap:
+Check out a conclusion example that indicates a research gap:

 There is extensive research into bullies’ motivation, the consequences of bullying for victims and aggressors, strategies for bullying, and coping with it.
-Yet, scholars still have not reached a consensus on what to consider the best practices to combat cyberbullying.
-This question is of great importance because of the significant adverse effects of cyberbullying on victims and bullies.
+Yet, academics still have not reached a consensus on what to consider the best practices to combat cyberbullying.
+This question is of great significance due to the critical adverse effects of cyberbullying on victims and harassers.

 📋 Format of RRL — APA, MLA, & Others